digitalformula/diy-nas/readme-centos.md

 ## Prequisites

-Your Ubuntu system should have at least 1 non-root user with a username of your choice.
+Your CentOS system should have at least 1 non-root user with a username of your choice.
 While you **could** use the "root" user without requiring `sudo` privilege escalation, that is universally considered bad security practice.

 For reference, my username throughout all screenshots is simply "chris".

 The first section is making sure your machine is ready to proceed.

-1. First, make sure your Ubuntu system is up-to-date and has all latest packages.
+1. First, make sure your CentOS system is up-to-date and has all latest packages.

    ```
-   sudo apt-get -y update
+   sudo dnf -y update
    ```

 2. Install OpenSSH-Server if it has not already been installed.

    ```
-   sudo apt-get install -y openssh-server
+   sudo dnf -y install openssh-server
    sudo systemctl enable sshd --now
    ```